Sarcosine: Schizophrenia

 Early evidence suggests sarcosine is an effective and well-tolerated adjuvant to many antipsychotics except clozapine for the treatment of schizophrenia, showing significant reductions in both positive and negative symptoms.

 Prostate cancer

-Sarcosine has also been debated as a biomarker for prostate cancer cells.
+Sarcosine has been debated as a biomarker for prostate cancer cells.
 Other research has suggested that sarcosine plays an active role in the progression of prostate cancer, as addition of sarcosine to prostate epithelial cells caused the emergence of a new invasive phenotype.

 History

 Sarcosine was first isolated and named by the German chemist Justus von Liebig in 1847.

 Jacob Volhard first synthesized it in 1862 while working in the lab of Hermann Kolbe.
 Prior to the synthesis of sarcosine, it had long been known to be a hydrolysis product of creatine, a compound found in meat extract.
 Under this assumption, by preparing the compound with methylamine and monochloroacetic acid, Volhard proved that sarcosine was N-methylglycine.